cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ###### Post-Conditions On Success

-The Post-Conditions on Success defines which state changes MUST have occurred if the `receivePacket` handler has been sucessfully executed.

 - All the application pointed in the payload have properly terminated the `onReceivePacket` callback execution.
 - The packetReceipt has been written.
 - The acknowledgemnet has been written.

 ###### Post-Conditions On Error

-The Post-Conditions on Error defines the states that Must be unchanged given an error occurred during the `onReceivePacket` handler.

 - If one payload fail, then all state changes happened on the sucessfull `onReceivePacket` application callback execution MUST be reverted.
 - If timeoutTimestamp has elapsed then no state changes occurred.
 (Is this true?
 Shall we write the timeout_sentinel_receipt?)